vishalheerani/Hospital-Management/README.md

-# Hospital-Management
+# Hospital-Management-Html
-Hospital Management Software
+A decent Hospital Management System which is created using Html, css and Bootstrap.

-Complete Hospital Managment Software
+You can check it out from here - https://nirravv.github.io/Hospital-Management-Html/